-- informing residents of their rights and helping tackle any problems they have in relation to their housing
+- informing residents of their rights and help tackle any problems they have in relation to their housing

-- putting pressure on L&Q to do repairs, maintenance or providing improvements, such as play areas
+- putting pressure on us to do repairs, maintenance or provide improvements

 - establishing good working relationships with us to improve the housing service

-- representing residents views to L&Q and reporting back to them on any news or concerns we may have
+- representing residents views to us and reporting back to them on any news or concerns we may have

 - helping resolve disputes between residents